 This PhD work will be aimed at developing a multiscale computational framework to account for the effect of damage nucleation and evolution on phase transformation and transformation induced plasticity and vice versa during metal forming processes.

-The successful candidate should have (or expect to achieve) a minimum of a UK Honours degree at 2.1 or above (or equivalent) in Mechanical, Manufacturing Engineering or Material Science.
+Candidates should have (or expect to achieve) a UK honours degree at 2.1 or above (or equivalent) in Mechanical, Manufacturing Engineering or Material Science.

 Informal inquiries can be made to Dr A Siddiq ([email protected]